idaholab/moose/modules/stochastic_tools/doc/content/syntax/Surrogates/index.md

 The supplied file must have declared data with the same names and types as the get methods used within this class.
 Refer to [SurrogateTrainerOutput.md] for more information.

-It is also possible to use data directly from a trainer object bu using the [!param](/Surrogates/PolynomialChaos/trainer) parameter.
+It is also possible to use data directly from a trainer object by using the [!param](/Surrogates/PolynomialChaos/trainer) parameter.
 This method directly shares the same training data, so if the trainer updates the data the model has a reference to the same data.